mcastling/mcastling.github.io/NUItutorials/animation.md

 `view1` will animate from (10.0f, 10.0f, 10.0f) to (200.0f, 200.0f, 200.0f) by 70% of the animation time,
 and then spend the remaining time animating back to (100.0f, 100.0f, 100.0f).

-The advantage of specifying a key-frame at 0% is that regardless of where 'view1' is, it will start from position (10.0f, 10.0f, 10.0f).
+The advantage of specifying a key frame at 0% is that regardless of where `view1` is, it will start from position (10.0f, 10.0f, 10.0f).
 If `AnimateTo` was used, then the start position would have been view1's current position.

 Here is a more comprehensive example of 'Key frame' use, taken from `FocusEffect.cs`: